DoDAO-io/dodao-rust-course/generated/questions/control_flow.md

 - [ ]  Values
-- [x]  Memory
+- [ ]  Memory
-- [ ]  Time
+- [x]  Time
 - [ ]  Money

-Hint: Function help reduces size
+Hint: Function can be called from different place and we don't have to code them

-Explanation: we can import function from anywhere and save size that way
+Explanation: code reusability is important to programmers

 Sub Topics: functions